yuhkih/rosa-ocpv/README.md

 ./create-baremetal-machinepool.sh
 ```

-This shell tries to create two baremetal nodes(`m5zn.metal`) in your AWS region.
-But AWS sometimes takes a long time to deploy two baremetal nodes depending on the region.
+This shell tries to create two bare-metal nodes(`m5zn.metal`) in your AWS region.
+But AWS sometimes takes a long time to deploy two bare-metal nodes depending on the region.

 # 4. Play with a Virtual Machine

-Move to directory where VM creation scripts are placed.
+Move to the directory where VM creation scripts are placed.

 ```
 cd $BASE_DIR/rosa-ocpv/test-virtual-machine